heygrady/blog/src/pages/2017-07-17-announcing-fetch-actions/index.md

 ```

 ### Using `handleRequestCreatorActions(map)`
-A your app grows, you will want to generate requests based on the action.
-For convenience, fetch-actions provides a handler that can map actions to requestCreator functions.
-It works similarly to [`handleActions`](https://redux-actions.js.org/docs/api/handleAction.html#handleactions) from [redux-actions](https://github.com/acdlite/redux-actions).
+A your app grows, you will want to create requests based on the action type.
+For convenience, fetch-actions provides a handler that can map actions to `requestCreator` functions.

 The `handleRequestCreatorActions` function expects a map object as its only argument and returns a function.
-The returned function is identical to a `requestCreator` (it accepts an action and returns a request).
-The big difference is that `handleRequestCreatorActions` will call a specific requestCreator function depending on the action type.
+The returned function is identical to a `requestCreator` (it accepts an action as an argument and returns a request).
+The big difference is that `handleRequestCreatorActions` will call a specific `requestCreator` function depending on the action type.

 Below you can see a `requestCreator` that calls different creators for the `FETCH_POSTS` and `FETCH_EXAMPLES` actions.